Salamanca Airport

 Salamanca Airport (IATA: SLM, ICAO: LESA) is the airport serving the province of Salamanca in the autonomous community of Castile and León.
 It is located in the municipalities of Machacón, Calvarrasa de Abajo y Villagonzalo de Tormes; and it is 15 km from Salamanca city.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Salamanca Airport:

+The nearest international airport is Madrid–Barajas Airport, located 228 km south east of Salamanca Airport.